 Analyses of compositional change are sensitive to taxonomic differences.
 We reviewed the nomenclature within each site to ensure consistent naming over time (NutNet’s nomenclature system also aims for consistency across sites, but this was not necessary for our analysis).
 Taxonomic adjustments were made in about two-thirds of sites, usually by aggregating taxa at the genus level when individuals were not identified to species in all years (Table S2).
 For brevity, however, we refer to taxa as “species” throughout the manuscript.
 The resulting dataset consists of ~ 56,500 records from ~ 1,530 species.

 We calculated several site-level variables that we hypothesized might relate to the magnitude and partitioning of within-site compositional variation: management history, gamma diversity, plant productivity, local variation in productivity, and climate.
-Management history was coded as a binary variable based on whether site leads noted that the site was managed, burned, grazed, or subject to anthropogenic disturbances.
+Management history was coded as a binary variable based on whether site leads reported that the site was managed, burned, grazed, or subject to anthropogenic disturbances.
 Gamma diversity was quantified as the total number of taxa recorded in the 96 plot-year combinations at the site, after the above taxonomic adjustments.
 Plant productivity was calculated as the average total aboveground plant biomass (g m-2) in unfertilized plots (both pre-treatment data from all plots, and control plots over time).
 Local variation in productivity was calculated as the coefficient of variation in total biomass in unfertilized plots.
 Climate was summarized via mean annual temperature (°C), standard deviation in temperature (°C), annual temperature range (°C), mean temperature of the wettest quarter (°C), mean annual precipitation (mm), seasonality (coefficient of variation of precipitation), and N deposition (kg N ha-1 yr-1).
 We tested each variable against the four community composition metrics identified below (see Table S3), and retained those variables that were significantly related to one or more metrics (P < 0.05) for inclusion in further analyses.
 Five variables met this criterion: gamma diversity, productivity, local variation in productivity, annual temperature range, and mean annual precipitation.

 Statistical analysis